 Unfortunately, there has been a rising concern in the past two decades regarding these common surgical implants, with nearly 600 defective hip implant recalls reported between the years of 2002 and 2013 by six major manufacturers.

-Increased awareness about the risks and potential dangers of hip implants and implanting procedures have come largely out of these many recalls, as well as the discovery of the U.S. Food and Drug Administration’s (FDA) strikingly poor vetting process for hip implants being introduced to the market by major manufacturers.
+Increased awareness about the risks and potential serious complications of total hip replacement and hip implant procedures have come largely out of these many recalls, as well as the discovery of the U.S. Food and Drug Administration’s (FDA) strikingly poor vetting process for hip implants being introduced to the market by major manufacturers.

 Common Causes Of Hip Implant Recalls

-Defective hip implant products have become the subject of thousands of lawsuits nationwide, with many filed either individually or as part of a class action.
+Defective hip implant products have become the subject of thousands of lawsuits in state and federal courts nationwide, with many filed either individually, as multidistrict litigation (MDL), or as part of a class action.
 Although one of the most injurious defects named in these claims is a defect that can become apparent once the implant is already in a person’s body (e.g. a metal-on-metal implant leading to metal toxicity), there are also several other reasons a recall may be issued.

 Other common causes of hip implant recalls include: